christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 Is it appropriate to evaluate DOLMs the way a psychologist would analyze a human subject to gauge its level of ToM?
 One common framework for this is <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6974541/" title="ncbi.nlm.nih.gov" rel="nofollow">ATOMS</a> (Abilities in Theory of Mind Space), which categorizes concepts like beliefs, intentions, desires, emotions, knowledge, and percepts.
 Can we contextualize this behavior by zooming in and analyzing the internal mechanisms that enable ToM capabilities in these models?

-If a DOLM is trained across multiple ToM datasets representing different categories, and has robust performance across direct probing, and we find a clear algorithmic process —that leans heavily on the structure of language— to solve these tasks, does that automatically mean it's not really engaging in ToM, or could it be that this is the way models represent the abstract reasoning that ToM requires?
+If a DOLM is trained across multiple ToM datasets representing different categories, and has robust performance across direct probing, and we find a clear algorithmic process —that leans heavily on the structure of language—to solve these tasks, does that automatically mean it's not really engaging in ToM, or could it be that this is the way models represent the abstract reasoning that ToM requires?

 Another key question is whether ToM tasks can be solved purely by leveraging linguistic properties and syntactic structures via compositionality.
 If functional compotence<sub>[<a href="https://arxiv.org/pdf/2301.06627" title="Mahowald" rel="nofollow">1</a>]</sub> (formal and social reasoning, world knowledge, situation modeling) can be achieved from exploiting linguistic signals that represent this compositionality, are these just "shortcuts" that "give answers away", or are they fundamental features that DOLMs rely on to perform and solve these tasks?